 According to official records, in mid-November, PNS Ghazi, Pakistan’s flagship submarine, set off from Karachi.
 Its destination was the Bay of Bengal.
 Its primary target was INS Vikrant, India’s first aircraft carrier.
 The secondary objective was to lay mines around the Vizag harbour, an objective that had to be accomplished regardless of whether the Vikrant was destroyed.
 On Dec 3rd 1971, INS Rajput, a destroyer under the command of Capt.
 Inder Singh, set sail from Vizag.
 Navigational aids were off.
 By now, the Ghazi crew knew that they had missed the Vikrant by a mile.
 It was decided to push towards the secondary objective nevertheless, as had been instructed.
 Around midnight, a lookout spotted something on the surface of the water.
 Capt.
 Inder ordered a change of course and the firing of two depth charges.
 Minutes later, explosions were heard.
 The Rajput surveyed the area for a while but their search bore no fruit.
 The destroyer set off towards the East Pakistan coast.
 In the early hours of Dec 4th, the Ghazi sank with all 92 crew members on board.
 The Pakistan Navy would later claim that the Ghazi sank after making contact with one of its own mines.
 The fact of how the Ghazi sank remains a mystery.
 Some say it hit its own mines, others say there was an internal explosion, while another group says that the Rajput destroyed it.
-PNS Ghazi remains at the sea floor off the Vizag coast, possibly a war grave to the 92 Pakistanis who lost their lives aboard.
+PNS Ghazi remains at the sea floor off the Vizag coast, a war grave to the 92 Pakistani sailors and officers who lost their lives on it.

 This film fictionalises the Ghazi’s story.
 Enter S21, INS Karanj, one of the Indian Navy’s Kalvari-class submarines.
 Under the Patton-quoting, trigger-happy Capt.
 Rann Vijay Singh, it is tasked to carry out a surveillance operation by the Flag Officer Commanding-in-Chief, Eastern Naval Command.
 The objective is to detect enemy presence in the Bay of Bengal.
 Lt.
 Cdr.
 Arjun Varma, whose character is eerily similar to those obnoxious Class Monitors we’ve all been victims of, is sent along to keep an eye on his CO, who is known to disobey orders.
 Joining them is XO Lt.
 Cdr.
 Devaraj, the Second-in-Command.
 Capt.
 Rann Vijay and Lt.
 Cdr.
 Varma clash immediately in a sub-plot that looks straight out of the Ford-Neeson clash from Kathryn Bigelow’s K-19 Widowmaker.
 Another major incident in the film seems lifted…sorry, inspired from Wolfgang Petersen’s World War 2 U-Boat drama Das Boot.